Java vs Kotlin: An Honest Comparison

 The official release date for Java 19 is September 20, 2022, and while it seems rather exciting, it is …

 Should you choose Kotlin or Java?
+Summing up

 I’d say you should choose both.
-Java, without a doubt, is a backbone of thousands of flawless applications in dozens of domains, such as healthcare, education, e-commerce, or telemedicine.
+Java, without a doubt, is the backbone of thousands of flawless applications in dozens of domains, such as healthcare, education, e-commerce, or telemedicine.
 With the help of Java, developers can create responsive and user-friendly apps that will display a high level of quality and security.

-At SoftTeco, we have over 12 years of experience with Java development so we are confident in the Java products that we develop.
+At SoftTeco, we have over 16 years of experience with Java development so we are confident in the Java products that we develop.
 However, we are also open to everything new so we will for sure introduce Kotlin to our projects and see what works best for a specific project.

 Want to stay updated on the latest tech news?